PLSysSec/cse127-website/docs/pa/pa2.md

 scp -P 2222 student@127.0.0.1:/path/to/files/ /destination/path
 ```

-### Submission Script

-**INSERT TEXT FROM MICHAEL**
+Please note that SSH is disabled for `root`, so you can only SSH in as the `student` user.
+You can still log in as `root` using `su` or by logging into the VM directly.

 ### Assignment Files

-Starter files are provided in an archive on the class webpage.
+Starter files are included inside the `student` home directory of the VM image.

-It contains exploit starter code (in the `sploits` directory) for each of the 4 vulnerable programs (in the targets directory).
-Additionally included with the exploits is `shellcode.h`, which gives Aleph One’s shellcode.
-The `sploits` directory contains a `Makefile` to build the expoits.
-The `targets` directory contains a `Makefile` to generate targets specific to your PID,
-and a folder called `base` that you should not modify as these are what are used to generate your targets.
+The `targets` directory contains a `Makefile` to generate target executables specific to your PID (as well as a folder called `base`, which you should not modify, used to generate the targets).

-## Assignment Instructions
+Exploit starter code can be found in the `sploits1`-`sploits4` directories: one per each of the four vulnerable target programs.
+Each of these contains a `Makefile`, a `shellcode.h` header file providing Aleph One's shellcode, and a `sploitN.c` file in which you should write your exploit code (in addition to an `assignment.toml` file, which should not be modified).

-You will be writing an exploit for each of the 4 vulnerable programs provided in the assignment.
-Each exploit, when run in the VM with its target installed setuid-root in `/tmp`,
-should yield a root shell `(/bin/sh)`.
-You can verify this by typing `whoami` in the root shell,
-to which you should see the response `root`.
-You must use Aleph One’s shellcode in `shellcode.h`,
+You will be writing an exploit for each of the four vulnerable programs provided in the assignment.
+Each exploit, when run in the VM with its target installed setuid-root in `/tmp`,  should yield a root shell (`/bin/sh`).
+You can verify that the shell has been launched as `root` by typing `whoami`, to which you should see the response `root`.
+You *must* use Aleph One’s shellcode in `shellcode.h`,  as this will be used in the grading scripts.

-as this will be used in the grading scripts.
-Additionally, for each exploit, provide a brief description of how it works in the `writeup.txt` file.
+For each exploit, in addition to your `.c` file, please also create a corresponding file `writeup.txt` containing a brief description of how the exploit works.

 ## Exploit Generation

-To complete the assignment, you will first need to generate targets specific to your PID, then use GDB to find vulnerabilities in the targets, then build your exploits.
+To complete the assignment, you will need to: generate targets specific to your PID; use GDB to find vulnerabilities in the targets; and, finally, craft your exploit programs.

 ### Generating the Targets

-The first step to generate your targets is to fill in the PID file.
-Then run `make generate` in the `targets` directory to create the 4 target source files specific to you:
+Run `make generate` in the `targets` directory to create the four target source files specific to you.
+This will prompt you for your student ID (`A########`), which will be used to randomize portions of the contents of `target1.c`-`target4.c`.

-`target1.c` through `target4.c`.
-Then run `make` to build the target binaries:
+Next, then run `make` to build the target binaries `target1`-`target4`.

-`target1` through `target4`.
-Then run `make install` to copy the binaries into the `/tmp` directory.
+Run `sudo make install` to copy the binaries into the `/tmp` directory.

-To make the binaries as setuid-root, use `su` to launch a root shell,
-and then `make install` and `make setuid`.
-Don’t forget to exit your root shell when you’re done, returning you to the user shell.
+Finally, run `sudo make setuid` to mark the binaries as setuid-root.
+If you forget this step, then your exploits will end up launching a normal shell instead of a root shell!

 ## Using GDB

-To run an exploit in GDB, run e.g., `gdb -e sploit1 -s /tmp/target1` to execute `
+To run an exploit in GDB, run, e.g., `gdb -e sploit1 -s /tmp/target1` to execute `
 sploit1` and use the symbol file `target1`.
-I recommend the following workflow in GDB:
+We recommend the following workflow in GDB:

 1. **Starting.** Set breakpoints that you can later use for analysis:
     - `b foo` &mdash; break at function `foo`